-A parent’s alcoholism has a greater effect on his or her children than most are aware.
-Not just alcoholism, but an addiction of any kind causes problems for the substance abuser’s family finances, psychological well-being and physical health.
-Not only do the effects of alcohol abuse create long-lasting, negative effects on the children in the household but those effects eventually reach the alcoholic’s extended family as well.
 A family instinctively forms an equilibrium contributed to by all members’ inherent and learned traits.
-Substance abuse forms a breach in this cultivated existence that must be rectified by the other family members, often placing undue responsibilities on children who aren’t ready to take them on.
+Substance abuse creates a breach in this cultivated existence that must be rectified by the other family members, often placing undue responsibilities on children who aren’t ready to take them on.

-A family with an alcoholic member adapts to the conditions imposed by his or her addiction.
+A family with an alcoholic member adapts to the conditions imposed by their addiction.
 Children are particularly sensitive to these inequities and often take on distinct “survival roles” as a means to an end.
 These roles serve as coping mechanisms during the children’s formative years, but the behaviors that stick often hamper their development and success in their adult lives.
-In addition to generally taking on more parental duties, some of the common roles are:
+In addition to generally taking on more parental duties, some of the typical roles are:

-This family member, which is not always a child, picks up the slack created by alcoholism.
-Largely possessing a tight bond with the alcoholic, the enabler will take on additional responsibilities permitting the alcoholic to continue his or her substance abusing ways, often at great personal cost.
-The enabler sees themselves as protecting their family by acting this way, although they do more harm than good.
+This family member, which is not always a child, picks up the slack created by the effects of alcoholic parents.
+Mostly possessing a tight bond with the alcoholic, the enabler will take on additional responsibilities permitting the alcoholic to continue his or her substance-abusing ways, often at high personal cost.
+The facilitator sees themselves as protecting their family by acting this way, although they do more harm than good.

-Often the eldest child in the family, the hero is perceived as helpful among his or her family members and successful by his or her peers, achieving high levels of proficiency in academics, athletics, etc. However, these actions typically compensate for his or her unexpressed, negative feelings stemming from problems at home or elsewhere.
+Often the eldest child in the family, the hero, is perceived as helpful among his or her family members and successful by their peers, achieving high proficiency in academics, athletics, etc. However, these actions typically compensate for their unexpressed, negative feelings stemming from problems at home or elsewhere.

-This person operates under the rest of the family’s radar, constantly quiet, regularly going unnoticed, and often absent.
-The lost child realized early on that the best way to stay out of trouble is to never seek attention, eking out a marginalized existence amid the turmoil caused by his or her conspicuous relatives.
+This person operates under the rest of the family’s radar, always quiet, regularly going unnoticed, and often absent.
+The lost child realized early that the best way to stay out of trouble is never to seek attention, seeking out a marginalized existence amid the turmoil caused by his or her conspicuous relatives.

 This child frequently misbehaves as an expression of his or her feelings towards the alcoholic in the family, distracting the others from the root problem, and commonly receiving the blame for internal ills but soon becoming desensitized to it.